-The smallest town in Hvar Island, it is the closest point to the Croatian mainland.
-There is a ferry link to Drvenik on the mainland that only takes around half an hour.
+The smallest town in Hvar Island is the closest point to the Croatian mainland.
+There is a ferry link to Drvenik on the mainland that only takes around half an hour, and runs 12 to 20 times a day in a high season from June to September.
 Only if you intend to stay at the eastern end of Hvar Island would you take this ferry.

 While it is thought that Sucuraj was first settled in the 14th Century, there is no physical evidence for you to see.
 Augustine monks built a monastery with no accurate information on the date it was built.
 Rebuilding has been a regular occurrence, the first in 1309, the last in 1994.